 There is not much to the global settings page of the WooCommerce Booking & Appointment plugin.
 It’s here that you are able to configure the language, date format, time format, calendar theme and a few other minor settings.
 The rest of the plugin’s settings are configured on a product-by-product basis.

 There is still however one section of our new admin menu to explore before moving on.
 It’s the View Bookings page.

 On this page, as you might imagine, you are able to track all of your bookings in an easily searchable backend archive.
 You are also able to view Today’s Check-Ins and Today’s Check-Outs; which promises to be particularly useful for hotels, motels or bed and breakfasts.

-Creating A New Booking Product
+How To Create A New Booking Product

 To see the product-by-product features this plugin offers I went ahead and created a sample trip that prospective customers of a travel business like my parents’ might want to purchase.
 To do that, I went to the WooCommerce Products menu and selected Add Products.

 After filling in some placeholder data for the WooCommerce product info, I scrolled down to the new custom fields under Booking.
 This is where the most powerful settings are configured.